ihcsim/linkerd2-tilt/README.md

 The goal of this project is to find a tool that improves my development workflow.

 Specifically, the tool will enable:
-* Uninterrrupted development experience with fast feedback loop
-  * Rebuild and redeploy only what is changed
+* Uninterrrupted development experience with fast feedback loop; i.e. rebuild and redeploy only what is changed
 * Works with the current [Linkerd2 control plane repository](https://github.com/linkerd/linkerd2) layout, which contains:
   * source code for multiple components
   * mulitple Dockerfiles